lxwulf/PROJECT-323/NXTC-ROLE/README.md

 # NXTC-ROLE

 This is the role for automated installation of Nextcloud.
-The role set up Nextcloud with `PHP 7.4`, `MariaDB 10.6`, `Redis`, `fail2ban` and `firewall-cmd`.
+The role set up Nextcloud with `PHP 7.4`, `PostgresSQL 13.4`, `Redis`, `fail2ban` and `firewall-cmd`.
 At the end, you should have a working, secured cloud server with the logins you defined in the variables.

 ## Requirements